a.k.a. What To Do When Someone In Your Family Has Allergies:

 - Get central air.
 This was my #1 priority when Dear Husband and I were shopping for our current home.
 Yes, I’m a wimp when it comes to handling summer heat.
 But central air conditioning also makes it easier to keep your windows shut, thereby avoiding letting in high levels of pollen/ozone/particulate matter.
 Retrofitting central air into a home built without it isn’t cheap, but it can be done.
 And, as noted above, make sure you get your HVAC system serviced regularly by qualified professionals.

 - Replace all your carpeting with hardwood floors.
-The average carpet is home to all kinds of nasties, from pollens and pet dander to dust mites and mold.
+You’d be surprised at how many gross things live in your carpet, from pollens and pet dander to dust mites and mold.
 Hardwood is just a lot easier to keep clean and dust-free.
 Because replacing wall-to-wall carpeting with hardwood (or an equally-easy-to-clean alternative) will run into the thousands of dollars, if not five figures, it’s easier to just house-hunt with this in mind if you plan to move in the next few years.
 (And/or budget for it as one of your pre-move-in upgrades after you close, as we did.)

 - Consider upgrades the next time your HVAC unit needs replacing.
 Among the options (consult with your doctor/medical professionals first, of course, especially if a family member is already under care for allergies and/or asthma): a deep-pleat allergen filtration system instead of regular filters in your air system, a whole-house HEPA filtration system, and/or a whole-house or basement-specific dehumidification system (if, as with our house, your AC alone just isn’t powerful enough to get rid of extra humidity in some pockets).